SQLate

 The

-bytes.
+pastestruct was found at address0x55555567cb00, with itscontentproperty located at0x55555567cd04.
+The distance from thecontentproperty to the target byte we need to modify is0x55555567ce29 - 0x55555567cd04 = 293bytes.
 Since we are using the hex modifier, which doubles the size of the input, our input needs to be half of that. -

 With a

-python3 -c "print(146 * 'A' + '1')"
+python3 -c "print(146 * 'A' + '1')":AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA1 -

 I updated a paste using the hex modifier and the payload above.
 Then, by listing the pastes, I triggered the exploit, causing the global